fastlane/fastlane/screengrab/README.md

 - Use `Screengrab.screenshot("name_of_screenshot_here");` to capture screenshots at the appropriate points in your tests

 If you're having trouble getting your device unlocked and the screen activated to run tests, try using `ScreenUtil.activateScreenForTesting(activity);` in your test setup.

+## Clean Status Bar

+You can use [QuickDemo](https://github.com/PSPDFKit-labs/QuickDemo) to clean up the status bar for your screenshots.

 ## [`fastlane`](https://fastlane.tools) Toolchain